 Granted, there is no such thing as a LEAD function in SAS.
-Due to the way that SAS processes the data step, it does not support a LEAD function, though looking at various SAS Communities and Google search suggestions, many SAS users could use a LEAD function from time to time.
+Due to the way that SAS processes the data step, it does not support a LEAD function.
+However, looking at threads in the SAS Community and Google search suggestions, many SAS users could use a LEAD function from time to time.
 In the following, I will present three examples of simulating a LEAD function in SAS.
-Two data step solutions and my favorite, using PROC EXPAND, at the end.
+Two data step solutions and my favorite, using PROC EXPAND at the end.
 The three different solutions all create the same output data.

 First, let us create some example data.
 For demonstration purposes, I will keep it very simple